aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/checkboxcollection/_index.md

 ﻿---
 title: CheckBoxCollection
 second_title: Aspose.Cells for Node.js via C++ API Reference
-description: Represents a collection of CheckBoxnodejscppcheckbox objects in a worksheet.
+description: Represents a collection of CheckBox..checkbox objects in a worksheet.
 type: docs
 url: /nodejs-cpp/checkboxcollection/
 ---

 ## CheckBoxCollection class

-Represents a collection of [CheckBox](/nodejs-cpp/checkbox/) objects in a worksheet.
+Represents a collection of [CheckBox](../checkbox/) objects in a worksheet.

 ```javascript
 class CheckBoxCollection;